-We have just completed a first phase of restoration.
-The aluminium roof, installed in the 1950s, was failing.
-We had aimed to replace it with lead, but the structural engineers discovered that the stone facing, added by Perne over the original brickwork, was starting to peel away: a heavier lead roof could accelerate the process.
+We recently completed the first phase of the restoration.
+The 1950s aluminium roof was failing.
+We had aimed to replace it with lead, but the structural engineers discovered that the stone facing over the original brickwork, was starting to peel away: a heavier lead roof could accelerate the process.
 So we compromised on lighter stainless steel, together with a series of ties to keep stone and brick together.
-While the scaffolding was up repairs were made to the decorative masonry on the outside of the Chapel, and the magnificent East Window, modelled after an engraving of Ruben’s Coup de Lance, was removed to Wells for restoration; clear glass was inserted in the intervening period and has remained in place to protect the restored glass.
+While the scaffolding was up repairs were made to the decorative masonry on the outside of the Chapel, and the magnificent East Window was removed to Wells for restoration; clear glass was inserted in the intervening period and has remained in place to protect the restored glass.
 The heating has been replaced and the organ loft strengthened.
 At the bottom of this page you can see a gallery of photographs of the work being carried out in the Chapel in September 2018.
 With thanks to Dr Geoff Dumbreck for the photography.